-Black Holes: Formation, Types, Misconceptions and Future Advancements
+Black Holes: Formation, Types, Misconceptions and Future Trends

 Black holes are on of the most intriguing and mysterious formations in the whole universe.
 Try to remember the awesome scenes that were done especially in the movie “Interstellar”?
 That swirling vortex of light and darkness gave us a glimpse into the awesome sight of a black hole.
 Picture in your mind a location where even light could not as escape from gravity which is so powerful that it even bends light.
 That, in essence is what a black hole is all about!